-In the last decade, patient safety has become a significant topic worldwide.
-In this respect, major research challenge constitutes the identification of drug safety risks, such as Adverse Drug Events (ADEs) and Adverse Drug Reactions (ADRs).
+The identification of drug safety risks, such as Adverse Drug Events (ADEs) and Adverse Drug Reactions (ADRs)Patient safety is a significant priority worldwide.
 The procedures of drug surveillance and risk prevention are studied by the scientific area of pharmacovigilance.
 Information Technologies play a key role in achieving the goals of pharmacovigilance by introducing data and knowledge engineering methods for signal (i.e. "any information - reported or computationally extracted - on a possible causal relationship between a drug and an adverse effect") detection and management.

 Due to the importance of drug safety and the limitations of each signal source, the need for increased drug surveillance through the synthesis of all possible information sources has been argued by international bodies, such as the European Medicines Agency (EMA), the European Commission, and highlighted in the literature.
 However, the heterogeneity, the fragmentation and the lack of standardised / well-defined interfaces characterizing the available data sources and the signal detection methods avert the realisation of such a synthesis.